Broken wrist

 • swollen wrist

-• a bruise around your wrist
+• bruising around your wrist

-• tingling or numbness of your hands or fingers
+• tingling or numbness of your hands or fingers (if a nerve is damaged)

 • difficulty moving your hands and fingers

-• your wrist appears odd in shape.
+• your wrist looks deformed or odd in shape.

 If you think you or someone you care for has a broken wrist, you should:

-• stop using or avoid moving the injured arm as much as possible
+• stop using, or avoid moving, the injured arm as much as possible

 • avoid eating and drinking in case you need surgery to fix the broken bone.